Last updated: 01 June 2020 10:56

 We operate under official advice from the Foreign & Commonwealth Office (FCO), meaning we’re up to date with the latest developments in our featured destinations.

-- If you have a booking with us travelling from 17th April onwards and you have been advised of a hotel closure.
+- If you have a booking with us and you have been advised of a hotel closure.

 - A member of our team will be in touch with you shortly.
 Please be patient as we will be contacting our customers in date of departure order

-- Your booking is currently unaffected.
+- Your booking is currently unaffected unless we contact you.
 Should this change, please be patient.
 A member of our team will contact you in departure date order.

 - If your holiday balance payment is due to be paid.